parabix/parabix-devel-mirror/README-icgrep.txt

-README-icgrep-1.00.txt
+README-icgrep.txt

-This is the open-source version of icgrep 1.0.
+This is the open-source version of icgrep 1.x.

 icgrep is a very fast regular expression search program, particularly for complex regular expressions.
 It is also a very capable engine,